csik/4240_Syllabus/mp3.md

     4. (400 words, with optional images) A description of **how your technique worked out in practice**, and what you learned about the user's activity you are designing for through it.
     5. (100-200 words) A description of the nature of any **surprises** that came up for you during the course of design and what you learned from them.
 Hint: if there were no surprises, you probably did something wrong.
     6. (700 words) A **reflection** explaining how and to what degree your team instantiated participatory design **with specific references to the reading and class notes**.
+    NB: Word counts are strict limits.
+Graders will stop reading the assignment when they are reached and points past that point will be counted.

-To aid you in getting the miniproject done with minimal pain, we will devote section on 10/22 to starting to develop your elicitation technique, and the lecture slot on 10/28 to creating the resulting design and taking notes towards your individual project report.
-Finally, we will give you further taining on how to transition from elicitation to design in section on 10/29.
-You will profit the most from this set up if you deploy the elicitation techniques prior to lecture on 10/28.
+To aid you in getting the miniproject done with minimal pain, we will devote section on 10/28 to starting to testing your elicitation technique against common pitfalls, and we will give you further taining on how to transition from elicitation to design in section on 11/4.
+You will profit the most from this set up if you deploy the elicitation techniques prior 11/4.
+As with all design techniques in this class, iteration is always profitable.

 ### Submission

 Deliverables:

-1. A photograph of your annotated technology sketch (i.e. the designed prototype, **with annotations** stating clearly how each design feature relates to a specific thing that you learned through your elicitation process).
+1. The group submission should be photograph/scan of your annotated technology sketch (i.e. the designed prototype, **with annotations** stating clearly how each design feature relates to a specific thing that you learned through your elicitation process).
 This submission is the same for both partners on your team and only needs to be submitted by one of you.
-Make sure you agree on who is submitting it!
+Make sure you agree on who is uploading it, and obviously put both your netids on it!
 2. Your individual experience report, as detailed above.
-Each student will need to submit their report separately.
-If you are working with a user outside of this class, they do not need to submit a report.
+Each student will need to write and submit their report separately.
+This is where the elicitation process is described, from your perspective.
+If you are working with a user outside of this class, the outsider does not need to submit a report.
+Please pay attention to word counts in both sections!

 Your project is due electronically via submission to Canvas by **11:59pm** on Friday, Nov.
-4. Your submissions must be in .pdf format (you can print your design image to pdf to produce this).
+11. Your submissions must be in .pdf format (you can print your design image to pdf to produce this).
+Passages beyond the word limits will not be counted toward the assignment.